kvz/bash3boilerplate/FAQ.md

 You can incorporate BASH3 Boilerplate into your project in one of two ways:
 1. Copy the desired portions of [main.sh](https://github.com/kvz/bash3boilerplate/blob/master/main.sh) into your own script.
-1. Download [main.sh](https://github.com/kvz/bash3boilerplate/blob/master/main.sh) and start pressing the delete-key for unwanted things
+1. Download [main.sh](https://github.com/kvz/bash3boilerplate/blob/master/main.sh) and start pressing the delete-key to remove unwanted things

-Once the `main.sh` has been tailor-made for your project you could either append your own script in the same file, or source it:
+Once the `main.sh` has been tailor-made for your project, you can either append your own script in the same file, or source it in the following ways:

-1. Copy [main.sh](https://github.com/kvz/bash3boilerplate/blob/master/main.sh) into the same directory as your script and then edit and embed it into your script using Bash's `source` include feature, e.g.
+1. Copy [main.sh](https://github.com/kvz/bash3boilerplate/blob/master/main.sh) into the same directory as your script and then edit and embed it into your script using Bash's `source` include feature, e.g.:
 ```bash
 #!/usr/bin/env bash
 source main.sh
 ```
-1. Source [main.sh](https://github.com/kvz/bash3boilerplate/blob/master/main.sh) in your script or at the command line
+1. Source [main.sh](https://github.com/kvz/bash3boilerplate/blob/master/main.sh) in your script or at the command line:
 ```bash
 #!/usr/bin/env bash
 source main.sh